omarfawzi/Data-Structures/README.md

 This Repository focuses on exposing how data structures works internally instead of relying directly on C++ std library .

-This repository classifies datastructure into :
+This repository classifies data-structures into :

 1 - Linear Data Structures </br>
 2 - Non Linear Data Structures <br/>